Functional Threshold Testing - Heart rate and Power

-To test in training it's too hard to do an hour alone, so we use a 30 minute all out effort - ideally on a turbo trainer.
-Your FTHR is the average heart rate for the last 20 minutes of the test.
-We can simply highlight the last 20 minutes of the test in the trainingpeaks software, and it will tell us the average over the last 20 mins. ( see our trainingpeaks help videos section for more information.)
+To test in training it's too hard to do an hour alone, so we use a 20 minute all out effort - ideally on a turbo trainer.
+Your FTHR is the average heart rate for those 20 minutes.

 An ideal ride will have you riding at a constant speed through the whole test.
-This will 'feel like' an increasing effort, and be very taxing for the last ten minutes.
+This will 'feel like' an increasing effort, and be very challenging for the last ten minutes.

 Bike Test - If you have a power meter

 The good news is that the test is exactly the same!
 The only difference is that afterwards, when we look at the power data, your Functional Threshold Power (FTP) is 95% of the average power over the 20 minute test.
 So, for example, if you had an average power of 200W for the 20 minutes, your FTP would be 200 x 0.95 = 190W.
 You would then enter 190 into the ‘threshold power’ box under ‘power zones’ in TrainingPeaks.
 You can watch the video for more a walkthrough of how to do this.